-The City's current credit rating is AAA from the Standard & Poor's with a Stable Outlook on the City's general obligation debt.
+The City's credit rating is AAA from the Standard & Poor's with a Stable Outlook on the City's general obligation debt.
 Newburyport received this rating since it maintains a low market risk profile because it has strong legal authority to issue long-term debt to take out the notes and is a frequent issuer that regularly provides ongoing disclosure to market participants.
 The stable outlook reflects Standard & Poor's view of Newburyport's continued consistent financial performance and underlying economy support by strong management.
+This rating is not expected to change in the next year due to their expectation that the City will maintain strong budget flexibility and financial performance.